Cyrus-007-BD/WSSDH/README.md

 # Web Subdomain Search and Discovery Helper

 Web Attack is a powerful tool designed for web penetration testing and security analysis.
-It allows users to perform various web attack simulations, identify vulnerabilities, and conduct subdomain discovery to help improve the security posture of websites and web applications.
+It allows users to conduct subdomain discovery to help improve the security posture of websites and web applications.

 ## Features